Kava-Labs/kava/migrate/v0_15/migrate.md

 - We will be upgrading from chain-id "kava-7" to chain-id "kava-8".
 - The version of Kava for kava-8 is [TODO: version]
-- Kava-7 validators should prepare to shutdown their nodes August 30th, 2021 at 13:00 UTC by setting `--halt-time` to `1630328400`
+- The kava-7 chain will be shutdown with a `SoftwareUpgradeProposal` that activates at approximately 13:00 UTC on August, 30 2021.
-- kava-7 genesis time is set to August 30th, 2021 at 15:00 UTC
+- kava-8 genesis time is set to August 30th, 2021 at 15:00 UTC
-- The version of cosmos-sdk for kava-8 is v0.39.2
+- The version of cosmos-sdk for kava-8 is v0.39.3
 - The version of tendermint for kava-8 v0.33.9
 - The minimum version of golang for kava-8 is 1.13+, 1.15+ has been tested and is recommended.